moloxiao/shanblog/content/posts/01-todolist.md

 [ ] 1% Reflecting on My Consulting Experience in 2024
 [ ] 30% Exploring New Zealand's Industry : Mussel Farming
+[ ] 0% Data Jobs in 2024
+[ ] 1% Study Plan With Kids for Games
+[ ] 0% How to Prepare for a Data Analysis Job Interview

 [ ] 0% Hello-snowflake(Snowflake - 原理介绍)
 [ ]技术栈总结